The Most Satisfyingly-Gross YouTube Channel Isn't Dr. Pimple Popper — It's Better

 When commenters asked what causes the excess growth, Never Ending Callus responded simply, "genetics."
 But dermatologist Michelle Henry, MD — who has not treated the man in the videos — tells us his symptoms look consistent with the condition pachyonychia congenita.
 "It's a really rare genetic disorder that only affects 5,000 to 10,000 people worldwide," she says.
 "It's caused by a defect in the keratin gene, which is the most important protein to healthy skin and nails."

 This condition causes thick calluses to grow on the soles of the feet, "Where you experience a lot of the trauma.
 The skin becomes quite thick, and it can be quite painful," Dr. Henry says.
-When we asked him if he does, in fact, have the disorder, he responded in the affirmative.
+(Plot twist: The man behind the page confirmed in a video last night that he does, in fact, have the condition.)

-"Not a lot of doctors have experience with the disorder," he says.
-"My dentist was actually the first person to point us in the right direction after seeing a formation on my gums and calluses on my hands.
-She had a piece of paper printed out with the condition the next time I went in.
-I got in touch with a non-profit working on understanding the genetic disorder, but right now trimming and maintaining the growth is the only treatment until they can fix the mutated gene or silence it."

 In the videos, he switches off between using a foot grater and a razor blade to slice through the dead skin on his feet, which makes watching them particularly cringe-worthy.
 Not to mention risky: "It's important to be able to use the appropriate angle so you're only taking off more skin than is safe, which is really hard to do yourself," Dr. Henry says.
 Instead, she recommends exfoliating creams to help encourage the skin to shed — or go to your podiatrist or derm.